Plants for communities

 This initiative follows a timeline linked to the likely availability of surplus plants, as follows:

-2. You will receive a decision on your application in late May or early June.
+- You will receive a decision on your application in early June.

-4. Collection of plants will usually take place within two windows: June/July and October/November.
+- Collection of plants will usually take place within two windows: June/July and then again in October/November.